 Ask any marketer worth their salt and content marketing would feature on their priority list all the time.
 With search engines laying emphasis on user experience, relevant content becomes the differentiating factor between successful and not-so-successful online businesses.

-With the help of stats, let’s take a look at how this year has panned out for content marketing.
+With the help of stats, let’s take a look at how 2019 has panned out for content marketing.

 - Recall value of any content increases by 65% if there are visuals involved.